-To use Postgres, users must provide the connection string for a running database via the
+To use PostgreSQL, users must provide the [connection string][prefect.settings.Settings.PREFECT_ORION_DATABASE_CONNECTION_URL] for a running database via the

 PREFECT_ORION_DATABASE_CONNECTION_URL environment variable.

-Orion works with SQLite and Postgres.
-New Orion installs default to a SQLite database hosted at
+Prefect works with SQLite and PostgreSQL.
+New Prefect installs default to a SQLite database hosted at

-SQLite is appropriate for getting started and exploring Orion.
+SQLite is appropriate for getting started and exploring Prefect.
 We have tested it with up to hundreds of thousands of task runs.
 Many users may be able to stay on SQLite for some time.
 However, under write-heavy workloads, SQLite performance can begin to suffer.
-Users running many flows with high degrees of parallelism or concurrency may prefer to start with Postgres.
+Users running many flows with high degrees of parallelism or concurrency may prefer to start with PostgreSQL.